awesto/django-shop/docs/tutorial/catalog-views.rst

 Now that we know how to create product models and how to administer them, lets have a look on how to route them to our views.

-When editing the CMS page used for the products list view, open **Advanced Settings** and chose **Products List** from the select box labeled **Application**.
+When editing the CMS page used for the products list view, open **Advanced Settings** and choose **Products List** from the select box labeled **Application**.

-Then chose a template with at least one placeholder_.
+Then choose a template with at least one placeholder_.
 Click onto **View on site** to change into front-end editing mode.
 Locate the main placeholder and add a **Row** followed by a **Column** plugin from the section **Bootstrap**.
 Below that column add a **Catalog List Views** plugin from section **Shop**.
 Then publish the page, it should not display any products yet.